KFTI: Establishment in Milford as KFKB

-The station was first licensed, as KFKB, on September 20, 1923 to the Brinkley-Jones Hospital Association in the small town of Milford, Kansas, transmitting on 1050 kHz.
+The station was first licensed, as KFKB, on September 20, 1923, to the Brinkley-Jones Hospital Association in the small town of Milford, Kansas, transmitting on 1050 kHz.
 The call letters were randomly assigned from an alphabetical roster of available call signs, with the slogans of "Kansas Folks Know Best" and "Kansas First, Kansas Best" later adopted based on the call sign.

 John R. Brinkley was the dominant force for both the hospital and for KFKB.
 He became interested in the potential of radio broadcasting soon after its introduction in the early 1920s.
 Brinkley was promoting a "goat gland" transplant operation, claimed to revive men's failing libidos.
 During a medical trip to California, he was impressed by a visit to the Los Angeles Times radio station, KHJ.
 After its introduction, KFKB was used to promote the hospital and a line of pharmaceutical products, and profits from these two sources provided funds that financed an ambitious range of programming.
 During 1923 and 1924 the station also carried remote broadcasts originating from the state college campus at Manhattan.

-KFKB was deleted on June 3, 1925, then relicensed on October 23, 1926, again as KFKB, now assigned to J. R. Brinkley, M. D. KFKB's revival occurred during a period when the U.S. government had temporarily lost its authority to assign transmitting frequencies.
+KFKB was deleted on June 3, 1925, then relicensed on October 23, 1926, again as KFKB, assigned to J. R. Brinkley, M. D. KFKB's revival occurred during a period when the U.S. government had temporarily lost its authority to assign transmitting frequencies.
 At the end of 1926 the station was reported broadcasting on a non-standard frequency of 695 kHz.

 Following the formation of the Federal Radio Commission (FRC) in early 1927, KFKB was assigned to 1370 kHz on May 3, 1927, which was changed to 1240 kHz the next month.
 On November 11, 1928, under the provisions of the FRC's General Order 40, KFKB was assigned to 1130 kHz.
 However, in February 1929, the station was reassigned to 1050 kHz on a "limited time" basis, required to sign off as of sunset in Los Angeles, in order to limit interference to the frequency's dominant "clear channel" occupant located there, KNX.